Meet the Texas startup that wants to decarbonize the chemical industry

 Greenhouse gas emissions are only one of the dangers associated with the petrochemical industry’s approach to production.
 The processes by which chemicals are made are also incredibly volatile, and the work is dangerous for both employees and the communities in which these plants operate.

-Last week, a chemical plant explosion has led to one of the worst fires in the city’s history.
-Firefighters in the city spent six days trying to contain a chemical fire that has burned 11 storage tanks managed by Intercontinental Terminals Company.
+Last week, a chemical plant explosion in Houston led to one of the worst fires in the city’s history.
+Firefighters in the city spent six days trying to contain a chemical fire that burned 11 storage tanks managed by Intercontinental Terminals Company.

-“They’re moving chemicals exposed to the environment, and those chemicals are not designed to be transported in that way,” Francisco Sanchez, the county’s deputy emergency emergency management coordinator told The Houston Chronicle.
+“They’re moving chemicals exposed to the environment, and those chemicals are not designed to be transported in that way,” Francisco Sanchez, the county’s deputy emergency management coordinator told The Houston Chronicle.

 By contrast, Solugen’s process is only a little more dangerous than brewing beer.